jedkirby/heroku-buildpack-typekit/README.md

 You should have something similar to the below image, where you can see the pipeline stage app name is `hdt-develop` and the value of the `HEROKU_APP_NAME` variable is also `hdt-develop`:

 ![Heroku App Name](assets/heroku-app-name.png?raw=true "Heroku App Name")

+## Usage

+Once you've followed the above [Initial Setup](#initial-setup) and either one or both of the [Review App](#setup-review-app) / [Pipeline](setup-pipelines-development-staging--production) guides has been followed, you'll be good to either re-deploy an existing build, create a new review app, or push new code.

+You should see something similar to the following image within the build log for a successful whitelist of the domain to Typekit:

+...